smsdev0208/tentmapper/README.md

 - Check browser console for errors
 - Ensure you have internet connection (Leaflet tiles load from CDN)

-### Can't submit tent
+### Can't submit marker
 - Check Firebase console for quota limits
-- Verify Firestore security rules are set
+- Verify Firestore security rules are set for `markers` collection
 - Check browser console for reCAPTCHA errors
+- Ensure all required fields for marker type are filled

 ### Photos don't upload
 - Verify Firebase Storage is enabled